Wealthfront Borrow Review

 Wealthfront’s Portfolio Line of Credit Can Help

 I was sceptical at first.
 Wealthfront, the robo-advisor for 30 to 40 year olds is now offering a lending solution.
 I wondered why an investment advisor is offering loans.
 What were they thinking?

-After meeting with a Wealthfront spokesperson today, I now understand.
+After meeting with a Wealthfront spokesperson, I now understand.
 The company is not attempting to become SoFi or a standard lender, but the firm is responding to their customers’ needs.

-You’re saving $1,000 per month in your Wealthfront investment account, and it’s growing well.
+You’re saving $1,000 per month in your Wealthfront investment account, and your investment account is growing.
 After a couple of years, you’ve built up a low six figures account balance.
 Then, your car dies and you need the downpayment for a new one.
 Although you have the money, you’d need to withdraw it from your Wealthfront investment account, and miss out on the future returns those funds would earn.

 Wealthfront came up with an alternative so that your money could remain invested in the account and you could borrow the ready cash that you need, for a low interest rate.

-Wealthfront Beats a Margin Account and Home Equity Line of Credit
+Wealthfront Borrow Beats a Margin Account and Home Equity Line of Credit